Residence permit for adopted child

 - The authorities of the country of origin agree to the adopted child becoming part of your family.

 - You can demonstrate the identity of your adopted child.
-What if your adopted child has no valid document allowing them to travel outside their own country, for example a passport?
-Then the IND will not reject the application if you can demonstrate the child’s identity in a different way.
+Does your adopted child not have a valid document allowing them to travel outside their own country, for example a passport?
+The IND will not reject the application if you can demonstrate the child’s identity in a different way.

 Process and costs